+Takashi Miyamoto

+President and Representative Director

+COLOPL, Inc.

-Takashi Miyamoto President and Representative Director COLOPL, Inc. 9-7-2 Akasaka, Minato-ku, Tokyo
+9-7-2 Akasaka, Minato-ku, Tokyo

-Notice of the 14th Ordinary General Meeting of Shareholders
+Notice of the 15th Ordinary General Meeting of Shareholders

-We are pleased to announce the 14th Ordinary General Meeting of Shareholders of COLOPL, Inc. (the "Company"), which will be held as described below.
+We are pleased to announce the 15th Ordinary General Meeting of Shareholders of COLOPL, Inc. (the "Company"), which will be held as described below.

-Pursuant to Article 66, paragraph (1) of the Industrial Competitiveness Enhancement Act and Article 12, paragraph (2) of the Company's Articles of Incorporation, this General Meeting of Shareholders will be held without a fixed location (virtual only).
-Shareholders are requested to attend the meeting through our designated website (https://web.sharely.app/login/colopl-14).
+Pursuant to the provisions of Article 66, paragraph (1) of the Industrial Competitiveness Enhancement Act and Article 12, paragraph (2) of the Company's Articles of Incorporation, this General Meeting of Shareholders will be held without a fixed location (virtual only).
+Shareholders are requested to attend the meeting through our designated website (https://web.sharely.app/login/colopl-15).